 Health insurance exchanges or Marketplaces can help you find coverage at an affordable rate.

 Every state has exchanges, though they are operated differently depending on your location.

 There are four main plan options: bronze, silver, gold and platinum.
-Each plan varies based on premiumA premium is a fee you pay to your insurance company for a health plan coverage.
-This is usually a monthly cost., deductibleA deductible is the amount you pay out of pocket before your insurance company covers its portion of your medical bills.
-For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself. and copaymentA copayment (copay) is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
+Each plan varies based on premiumA premium is a fee you pay to your insurance company for health plan coverage.
+This is usually a monthly cost., deductibleA deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.
+For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself. and copaymentA copayment is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
 For example: If your plan includes a copayment of $20 for office visits, you'll pay $20 to your doctor whenever you have an appointment. costs.
 But they all have the same quality care, regardless of cost.

 Health insurance exchanges are online Marketplaces that were set up by the Affordable Care Act (ACA) for consumers to buy affordable health insurance in an organized and simplified way.
 You can view and compare multiple certified health plans, and you’re given educational tools to help you understand your options.
 Marketplaces can also tell you whether you’re eligible for Medicaid or tax subsidies based on your income.
 You can access most Marketplaces via websites or call centers.

 Every state has exchanges, but the way they are run vary depending on your location.
 As of 2021, there are 32 states with federal exchange health insurance plans.
 Twelve states and the District of Columbia operate their own marketplaces, while six are partnership exchanges.
 Those are considered to be run by states, but rely on the federal platform to help with eligibility and enrollment.